top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/2_0_5_rc_control.md

 For the above to succeed you should have a Github account already set up.

 It should not ask for a password.

+Note: you must not clone the repository using the URL starting with `https`.
+Later steps will fail.

 ### Troubleshooting